AngeloEspinoza/position-based-visual-servo/README.md

 To save the current pose of the ArUco marker relative to the camera the key ```q``` can be pressed.
 This will save the pose into a ```.npy``` file in the ```/bin``` directory.

 ## Examples
-To display the charts in real-time
+To show the charts in real-time

 ```python3 PBVS.py --show_charts```